clearmatics/zeth/mpc/README.md

 ```

 Use the output (public key and key evidence) when registering as a participant
 in the MPC.
-The file `contributor.key` is the contributor secret key for
+The file `contributor.key` is the contributor's secret key used
-signing your contribution.
+to sign the contribution.
 Keep this protected - it could be used by an
-attacker to steal your place in the list of contributors, rendering your
+attacker to impersonate you and steal your place in the list of contributors,
-contribution invalid.
+rendering your contribution invalid.

 ## Contributing (during MPC)